-Creosote, a widely used wood preservative, is utilized to treat telephone poles, railroad ties, outdoor fencing and other wood products exposed to the elements.
+Creosote is a widely-used wood preservative used to treat telephone poles, railroad ties, outdoor fencing and other wood products exposed to the elements.
 Workers most likely to be exposed to creosote include utility workers, railroad workers, chimney sweeps, boat builders and dock workers.
 The most common form of the product is known as coal tar creosote as it is produced when coal is treated at high temperatures.

 Due to its highly toxic nature the Environmental Protection Agency (EPA) has imposed regulations on the use and handling of creosote.
 More specifically, the EPA has classified creosote as a restricted-use pesticide and only licensed pesticides applicators can handle the product in an industrial, commercial or outdoor setting.
 It has no interior residential use.